houdini91/go-baby-go-remote/README.md

   * 1fffffffffffffffffffffffffffffe3887aafda352d556527028 (speed 3)

 * **PAIR**: TBD still under investigation
-  Remote pairing mode - Sends signal on a slightly different channel 2.439, also seems burst is slower rate.
+  * Remote pairing mode - Sends signal on a slightly different channel 2.439, also seems burst is slower rate.

-  * ffffffffffffffffffffffffffffffe3887aae66666528c65da5428
+    `ffffffffffffffffffffffffffffffe3887aae66666528c65da5428`

   * CAR SEND TDB????

   * Remote Led show pair is complete by stopping to flash.
-  At the end of the pairing the remote sends burst of the speed packet on data channel2.444
+    At the end of the pairing the remote sends burst of the speed packet on data channel 2.444

-  * ffffffffffffffffffffffffffffffe3887aafda352d702480128
+    `ffffffffffffffffffffffffffffffe3887aafda352d702480128`

 ## Frame layout assumption (sep 20)